pjtunstall/push-swap/README.md

 ## Bitmasks: a detour

-In the `readInstructions` function in `checker`, we wanted to move the cursor up a line to eliminate the blank line that results when the user indicates that they've finished typing instructions by pressing enter on a line with no instructions.
+In the `getInstructions` function of the `checker` program (located in `get-instructions.go`), we wanted to move the cursor up a line to eliminate the blank line that results when the user indicates that they've finished typing instructions by pressing enter on a line with no instructions.

 However, we can't unconditionally move up a line because when the intructions are piped to the program, there is no blank line.
 Hence we check whether the input is from the terminal before moving up a line.